Gourav-78/MLH-LHD-Tic-Tac-Toe/README.md

 # MLH-LHD-Tic-Tac-Toe
-A simple web based tic-tac-toe game
+A simple web based tic-tac-toe game made using html, css and javascript